 The Youth Commission meets monthly to plan events and programs that give a voice to the concerns of San Antonio’s youth.
 Spots are limited and are filled on a rolling basis with qualified candidates.
-Recruitment for the 2017-2018 is currently open.
+Recruitment for the 2018-2019 school year is currently open.
 Visit the website for instructions on how to apply.

 Summer of Service (SOS) is dedicated to education through service and travel by providing students with the opportunity to learn abroad in order to better their own communities and serve back home.
 We provide multiple monthly service opportunities here in San Antonio, and various travel opportunities in the summer.
 We see a world in which all young people – no matter their background – believe in their power to make a positive difference in their communities.